On Determining the Eigenprojection and Components of a Matrix: Conclusion

-A number of necessary and sufficient conditions defining the eigenprojection (the principal idempotent) of a square matrix were reviewed.
-A theorem which enables one to determine the eigenprojection of a matrix $A$ and thereby the Drazin inverse $A^D$ by means of any nonzero annihilating polynomial for any matrix $A^u$ with $u\ge{\rm ind\,} A$ was proved and used to determine the components of $A$ and its minimum polynomial.
+A number of necessary and sufficient conditions determining the eigenprojection (the principal idempotent) of a square matrix have been\x{} reviewed.
+A theorem which enables one to determine the eigenprojection of a matrix $A$ and thereby the Drazin inverse $A^D$ by means of any nonzero annihilating polynomial of $A^u$ with any $u\ge\ind A$ has been proved and used to determine the components of $A$ and its minimal\x{} polynomial.
+This theorem leads to explicit expressions for the eigenprojection and components of a matrix with known eigenvalues.\x{}

 \revred{N.A.\ Bobylev}